 - In 2018, transfer partners were added which was a step in the right direction.
 You could redeem your points as cash like before, but you could also transfer the Venture miles to airline partners.
 Once transferred, those Venture miles became airline miles in whichever program you transferred to.
 But instead of a 1:1 transfer ratio, most partners were 2:1.5 and some were 2:1.
 This means that you still were not actually earning 2 miles per dollar.

-- As of today, Capital One has added a few new partners, plus they’ve improved on the transfer ratio with some partners.
-There are now 7 airline partners that have 1:1 transfer ratios, so the 2 miles per dollar thing is finally accurate!
+- As of 2021, Capital One has added a few new partners, plus they’ve improved on the transfer ratio with some partners.
+All airline partners but 1 have 1:1 transfer ratios, so the 2 miles per dollar thing is finally accurate!